Sublinear Edge Fault-Tolerant Hyperspanners for Hypergraphs: Introduction

-However, the problem of constructing hyperspanners in the \emph{fault-tolerant} setting becomes non-trivial and more interesting.
-Many real-world networks are inherently prone to failures of vertices and edges.
-Fault-tolerant (FT) spanners are robust spanners that still function in the presence of faults.
+However, the problem of constructing hyperspanners in the \emph{fault-tolerant (FT)} setting becomes non-trivial and more interesting.
+Many real-world networks are inherently prone to failures of vertices and edges, which well motivates FT graph structures.
+FT spanners are robust spanners that still function in the presence of faults.
 Vertex FT (\emph{VFT}) and edge FT (\emph{EFT}) spanners are guaranteed to contain a spanner in $G\setminus F$ for any possible small subset $F\subset V$ and $F\subset E$, respectively.
-Directly applying the associated graph idea to construct VFT hyperspanners does not work, since it is unclear how to set the number of faults.
-Considering a hyperedge with three vertices $v_1,v_2,v_3$ corresponding to a clique/triangle in the associated graph, a vertex fault $v_1$ in the hypergraph would remove the hyperedge, which corresponds to the removal of all three edges in the clique.
-However, in the associated graph a vertex fault $v_1$ would NOT remove the edge $(v_2,v_3)$, which is inconsistent with vertex faults in hypergraphs.
-Constructing EFT hyperspanners via the associated graph idea is valid.
-But since a hyperedge fault corresponds to at most $r^2$ edge faults in the associated graph (where $r$ is the rank of the hypergraph), the number of faults allowed for the EFT spanner in the associated graph has to be $fr^2$, instead of only $f$.
-The size of EFT spanners in multi-graphs was settled to $\Theta(fn^{1+1/k})$ by \cite{petruschka2023colorfaulttolerantspanners}.
-Then the size of EFT hyperspanners is $O(fr^2n^{1+1/k})$.
-In fact, we show that adapting the peel-off method of \cite{CLP+10} to hypergraphs results in $O(fn^{1+1/k})$-sized hyperspanners.
-Since the optimal sizes of EFT and VFT spanners are sublinear in the number of faults $f$, \emph{can we achieve a sublinear size for EFT hyperspanners?} In this paper, we provide an affirmative answer accompanied with a lower bound on the size of EFT hyperspanners.
+It is conceivable to apply the associated graph idea to construct VFT hyperspanners.
+This is not working unfortunately, since it is unclear how to set the number of faults.
+To see this, consider a hyperedge $h$ includes three vertices $v_1,v_2,v_3$ and it translates to a triangle in the associated graph.
+A vertex fault $v_1$ would remove the associated hyperedge $h$, which should remove the three edges of the triangle in the associated graph.
+However, in the associated graph the faulty vertex $v_1$ would not remove the non-associated edge $(v_2,v_3)$, inconsistent with the behavior in hypergraphs.